pasmopy/pasmopy/docs/model_development.rst

 How to use
 ----------
-**Text2Model** is a useful tool to build an ordinary differential equation (ODE) model from a text file describing biochemical systems.
+**Text2Model** is a useful class to build an ordinary differential equation (ODE) model from a text file describing biochemical systems.

 The text file you need to prepare can be divided into three parts: